Let’s be honest: There’s a ton of conflicting information out there about what actually works in sales, about how to be a better salesperson. Right?

 The more deeply you can go, the better off you’re going to be, because that’s going to create real value in the sales conversation.

-7. Next steps over closing.
+7. Better sales reps focus on next steps over closing.

 There’s so much pressure in sales to go for the close.
 I can’t tell you the number of times I’ve heard a sales manager, a VP of sales, or the president of a company say, “You’ve got to go for the close.
 You’ve got to be closing more.
 My people aren’t closing enough.”
 But the problem isn’t closing—it’s actually about next steps.